 • When a counselor believes that the health or welfare of a child or vulnerable adult is being jeopardized by physical abuse, sexual abuse, neglect, or exploitation.
 In these situations, counselors are legally required to report the situation to Child Protection Services and/or other appropriate county and/or state authorities and/or law enforcement authorities.

-• When disclosure is made necessary by legal proceedings such as a court order, such as a subpoena.
+• When disclosure is made necessary by legal proceedings via a court order, such as a subpoena.

 • Counselors may consult with other professionals to enhance services provided to students.
 While consulting with professional colleagues, every effort will be made to protect your identity.